besure94/to-do-list-solution-fork-brian/README.md

 ## Description

 This application presents users with a home page where they can add different types of categories of household chores to a list.
 They can then select a category, and add chores belonging to that category to another list saved for that specific category.
 Users can also view the details of each chore that they have created.
+They can add multiple items to a single category as well.

 ## Setup Instructions